Skip to main content

 Unit test file format: file_name.unit.spec.js

 Where: Any file_name.unit.spec.js file located in the /src folder.
-This file is usually located in a test directory close to the code being tested.
+This file should be located in a unit test directory close to the code being tested.

 When: Run the test locally through npm script commands, during the Github Actions build (Unit), and after merging to main.